open-source-bootcamp/bootcamp-guide/presentations/make-your-second-contribution/slides.md

 <!--

 In your teams, work on the issues.
 You can either pick one issue per team member, or have multiple team members collaborating.
-The goal is to get the issues merged into the project owners repo.
+The goal is to get the issues merged into the project maintainers repo.
 Mentors are here to help!

 -->